fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - _Founding Food_, 120-147 (4: Cookbooks and Commerce).
 - Keith Stavely and Kathleen Fitzgerald, _United Tastes: The Making of the First American Cookbook_, 29-51 (2: Culinary Tradition).

-- For the following, there are no specific pages to read.
+- For the following (they are main sources for several of our readings), there are no specific pages to read.
 But skim through the books and read a recipe here and there so you have a sense of their similarities and differences.
 What strikes you as most surprising or bizarre about the cookbooks?
 How did they affirm or complicate your ideas of American food?
 How can we use them as historical courses?
   - Amelia Simmons, [American Cookery](https://books.google.com/books?id=_6CggcPs3iQC)
   - Lydia Child, [American Frugal Housewife](https://books.google.com/books?id=D3AEAAAAYAAJ)
   - Mary Randolph [The Virginia Housewife](https://books.google.com/books?id=R4YEAAAAYAAJ)
   - Eliza Leslie, [Miss Leslie's Complete Cookery](https://books.google.com/books?id=KVL5oJA8IWsC)

+### IN CLASS: Impromptu Group Research Reports
+  - Get in small groups (3 max)
+  - Everyone pick a book from [here](https://babel.hathitrust.org/cgi/mb?c=1934413200;a=listis)
+    - When is it from?
+    - Who wrote it?
+    - Who is the audience?
+    - What does this tell us about American food at the time?
+    - How does it compare to others in your group?
+    - Be prepared to report on your own book and how it was distinct from others in your group

 ### For reference
 - Colleen Cotter, “Claiming a Piece of the Pie,” 51–68.
 [PDF](readings/claiming-piece-of-the-pie.pdf)